ud1110/utkarshdogra.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-# About Me

-I am a PhD student at Cornell University working on complex fluids, fluid-solid interaction, and stability analysis using spectral methods.
+I am a PhD student at Cornell University specializing in **computational simulations of complex systems**.

-This page can include anything you want.
+While my early training was in fluid mechanics, my research direction has shifted toward simulation, numerical methods, and statistical mechanics.
+I am particularly interested in problems where theory, computation, and physical interpretation intersect.